Kentucky Jubilee

-Kentucky Jubilee is a 1951 American musical-comedy film directed by Ron Ormond for Lippert Pictures.
+Kentucky Jubilee is a 1951 American musical comedy film directed by Ron Ormond for Lippert Pictures.

 Plot

-Reporter Ellison; self-important film director Feld; and brash Master Of Ceremonies Colonna arrive in rural Kentucky to cover a local music festival.
-City boys all; they are suffering from culture shock as they try to adjust to their surroundings.
-The trio end up inadvertently foiling a plot to steal the Festival's gate receipts.
-The film is also a showcase for a series of Ed Sullivan-like variety acts.
+Reporter Jeff Benson, conceited film director Rudolph Jouvet and brash master of ceremonies Jerry Harris arrive in rural Kentucky to cover a local music festival.
+The three men, who are from the city, experience culture shock as they try to adjust to their surroundings.
+They inadvertently foil a plot to steal the festival's gate receipts.